kadojs/kado/doc/guide/BuildAdminPanel.md

  }
 ```

-The code above we use Assert, fs, HelpModel, Module and Route to require and
+The code above we use `Assert`, `fs`, `HelpModel`, Module and Route to require
-connect the listed folder and files.
-Next we use the class Help extends module
+and connect the listed folder and files.
+Next we use the class Help extends
-to create the child class of another class, then we use the constructor()
+module to create the child class of another class, then we use the
-function that initializes an object, then using the super class to call the
+`constructor()` function that initializes our object, then using the super
-constructor to access the parent properties and methods which will be the
+class to call the constructor to access the parent properties and methods which
-this.app, .name, .title, and .description.
+will be the `this.app`, `.name`, `.title`, and `.description`.

 The next section of code we will use the following: `Help.js`.
 ```js